Strongly correlated zero-bias anomaly in double quantum dot measurements: Experimental signatures of the zero-bias anomaly

-When the two parallel-coupled dots are nearby to each other and therefore not fully independent, but still without tunneling, electrostatic coupling affects the ground state occupancy of each dot and hence the stability diagram, Fig.\ \ref{levels+maps}(b).
+Next, consider the case of two parallel-coupled dots, nearby to each other and therefore not fully independent, but still without tunneling.
+In this case, electrostatic coupling affects the ground state occupancy of each dot and hence the stability diagram, Fig.\ \ref{levels+maps}(b).
 Fig.\ \ref{levels+maps}(c) shows an example of the transition spectrum (single-particle DOS) corresponding to a set of parameters for which there is a transition with energy less than $\vsd$, so current does flow.
-Indeed there are two such transitions, from the 1-particle ground state $\ket{\uparrow 0}$ to two 2-particle excited states $\ket{\uparrow,\uparrow}$ and $\ket{\uparrow \downarrow}$, which are degenerate when $t=0$ because there is no singlet-triplet splitting.
+Indeed there are two such transitions, from the 1-particle ground state $\ket{\uparrow 0}$ to two different 2-particle excited states, $\ket{\uparrow \uparrow}$ and $\ket{\uparrow \downarrow}$, which are degenerate when $t=0$ because there is no singlet-triplet splitting.
 In contrast, Fig.\ \ref{levels+maps}(d) shows an example of the transition spectrum for a system in which current does not flow: Here the same transitions discussed above have an energy outside the window between source and drain.

-As an example, Fig.\ 2(c) of Ref.\ \onlinecite{Chan2002} shows a measured stability diagram of the type shown in Fig.\ \ref{levels+maps}(b) with regions of fixed site occupancy separated by straight lines where current flows.
+Figure 2(c) of Ref.\ \onlinecite{Chan2002} shows an example of a measured stability diagram of the type shown in Fig.\ \ref{levels+maps}(b), with regions of fixed site occupancy separated by straight lines where current flows.
 Note that, while in a calculation each parameter may be tuned independently, in experiments they are often interdependent.
 In particular, increasing $V_{g1}$ will also slightly increase the potential on dot 2, resulting in lines of current in the experimental diagram that are slanted rather than strictly horizontal and vertical lines as in the theory diagram.
 This interdependence does not affect our result, and may be minimized in experiment by the use of virtual gates that are linear combinations of physical gate voltages.\cite{hensgens2017quantum}

-Now consider the case of non-zero $t$, when hopping is allowed between the two dots.
-The transitions giving rise to current flow are between many-body states of the DQD system, which here have non-integer weight on each dot.
-The current through the system is proportional to the DOS of the DQD system

-where $\rho_i(\omega)$ is the local DOS on dot $i$, given by the imaginary part of the local single-particle Green's function.